dmytyk/Arduino-Fireworks-Controller/README.md

 ## Future Enhancements
  - Add a Connection strength status LED/Display to ensure we are with in range of our WiFi
- - Bring the internal LEDS to the outside cover se we can see the lights for monitoring, they will look cool
+ - Bring the internal LEDS to the outside cover se we can see the lights for monitoring and troubleshooting, they will also look cool too
- - Add a voltage divider circuit and code to monitor the battery voltage, so we know when the battery is low and needs charging
+ - Add a circuit and code to monitor the battery voltage, so we know when the battery is low and needs charging
  - Add a Low Voltage LED to go along with the voltage monitor

 ## Next Up
 This was my first published product.
-I built this last year, since then I have learned a lot, A WHOLE LOT.
+I built this last year, since then I have learned a lot, A WHOLE LOT!
 I'm currently working on:
 > - A Remote Control Tank which includes: Upgraded WEB server interface with a continuous websocket connection for fast command processing, a 20W Burning Laser and Optional servo controlled Claw
 > - A bottle rocket launcher attachment for a Drone
-> - A Paratrooper dropping device an RC airplane
+> - A Paratrooper dropping device an RC airplane / Drone
 > - A cool GEO cache device (my grandkids love to find them)
 > - Several cool Arduino tutorials for Software Interrupts, Background Processing, Board to Board communication, Pulse Simulation, Websites using Base64 to save code space and some other Fun stuff TBD

-Please follow me on [YouTube](https://www.youtube.com/channel/UCgu_aWvmKPHFhXgSWBCj7EA) to catch the Next Up Stuff
+Please follow me on [YouTube](https://www.youtube.com/channel/UCgu_aWvmKPHFhXgSWBCj7EA) to catch the "Next Up Stuff"